DavesCodeMusings/ftpdlite/README.md

 FTPdLite is a total alpha-quality product at the moment.
 * It's not multi-user capable.
 Limited to one login session per client IP address.
 * MicroPython lacks the `glob()` function, so no wildcard filenames or _mget_.
-* Does not play well with GUI clients (FileZilla, WinSCP, etc.) Not sure why.
-It's on the to-do list.
+* GUI clients (FileZilla, et al.) must have simultaneous connections limited to 1.